nuxt-modules/i18n/docs/routing.md

 ## Strategy

-There are three supported strategies for generating the app's routes:
+There are four supported strategies for generating the app's routes:

+### no_prefix

+With this strategy, your routes won't have a locale prefix added.
+The locale will be detected & changed without changing the URL.
+This implies that you have to rely on browser & cookie detection, and implement locale switches by calling the i18n API.

+> NOTE: Currently this strategy doesn't support [Custom paths](#custom-paths).

 ### prefix_except_default